The Pride of the Fancy

 The Pride of the Fancy is a British silent motion picture of 1920 directed by Richard Garrick and Albert Ward, produced by G. B. Samuelson, and starring Rex Davis, Daisy Burrell and Tom Reynolds.
-A drama, it was based on a novel by George Edgar.
+A drama, it was based on a novel by George Edgar published in 1914.

 Plot

-After being demobbed from the army, Phil Moran is out of work and joins a troupe of athletes managed by Professor Bonkish.
+After being demobbed from the British Army, Phil Moran is out of work and joins a troupe of athletes managed by Professor Bonkish.
 When Kitty, his employer's daughter, is pursued by an unwelcome rich admirer, Moran protects her, but is beaten up.
 Meanwhile, the unscrupulous Ireton has designs on Sir Rufus Douglas's daughter Hilda, but she loves Oswald Gordon.
 Moran goes on to become a boxing champion and to win the hand of Kitty.